OverloadUT/baby-name-puzzle/README.md

 This is a terrible hacked-together Node program I wrote in the wee-hours of the morning for a baby-name reveal puzzle for my family.
 Open sourcing it just for the hell of it.

+Details of the puzzle are in [this blog post](http://greglaabs.com/2015/01/and-the-babys-name-is/)